Becoming an Ironman: What the journey taught me

 After 5 hours and 27 minutes, I jumped off the bike.
 I did a fairly quick change into my running wear in the second transition area and got to it.

-My legs felt like they were filled with lead: Stiff and heavy.
-I caught myself thinking that this could be pretty uphill, but after a few minutes the muscles adapted and I found flow.
+My legs felt heavy and stiff, as if they were filled with lead.
+For a moment, I caught myself thinking this could be a real struggle.
+But after a few minutes, my muscles adapted, and I found my rhythm.

 In training, I had practiced this specific transition a lot: Running immediately after a bike workout.
-This type of blog workout helps prepare the body for the challenge it is moving from one sport to the next without compromising on the overall performance.
+This type of “brick workout” helps prepare the body for the challenge of transitioning seamlessly from one sport to the next without compromising overall performance (and it’s just wicked enough to make even your most trusted friends question your sanity).

-I knew this going into the race, but in the moment I couldn't help but laugh at the fact that I was about to run 42 km after having just biked 180 km.
-The voice in my head said "This is crazy...
-You are crazy!", and I agreed with a smile on my face.
+I knew this going into the race, but in the moment, I couldn’t help but laugh at the tragically comical reality of running 42 km after just biking 180 km.
+The voice in my head said “This is crazy...
+You are crazy!” - and I couldn’t help but agree, smiling to myself.

 I think it underlines my state of mind going into the run.
 I felt really good and on top of things.
 Another mental strategy is this honesty towards yourself: Knowing your strengths and weaknesses.
 I knew that the run was my strongest discipline and I was confident in how to approach the marathon having completed my first one the same year.